mrkamel/search_flip/README.md

   can be useful to separate the indices of e.g. testing and development environments.
 * `base_url` to tell ElasticSearch how to connect to your cluster
 * `bulk_limit` a global limit for bulk requests
-* `environment` tells ElasticSearch the current environment.
-This is used to e.g. automatically refresh an index when indexing/deleting records in test environment.
+* `auto_refresh` tells ElasticSearch to automatically refresh an index after
+* import, index, delete, etc operations.
+This is e.g. usuful for testing, etc.
+  Defaults to false.

 ## Usage